 The documents you need for a driving license are:

-- a residence certificate address certified from the Immigration Bureau or from the applicant’s embassy, dated within thirty days of application or a work permit with a signed copy*
+- Thai Residence certificate, dated within 30 days of application or a work permit with a signed copy

-- a health certificate, issued at any clinic or hospital, dated within thirty days of the application
+- Health certificate issued from any clinic or hospital, dated within 30 days of the application

-- optional: a valid international driver’s license with a signed copy, or regular driver’s license from the your home country translated into English and certified by the embassy or consulate
+- Optional: a valid international driver’s license with a signed copy, or driver’s license from your home country

 Here’s more into what you need to do on each document.